Skip to Content

 2. Heat cream in a small saucepan over medium heat (stirring occasionally) just until it comes to a gentle simmer.
 Pour over chocolate and let sit for exactly 5 minutes without stirring.

-3. Whisk until smooth and glossy and refrigerate at least 2-3 hours until completely cooled.
+3. Whisk until smooth and glossy and refrigerate for 2-3 hours until completely cooled.

 MAKE THE CAKE: